vm32/Linux-Incident-Response/README.md

 - `netstat -nap` - Show network connections and associated programs.
 - `arp -a` - View the ARP table.
 - `echo $PATH` - Display the PATH environment variable.

+## Contribution
+Contributions to this cheatsheet are welcome.
+Please submit a pull request or open an issue for suggestions.